-A giant mural in support of Marcus Rashford, Jadon Sancho and Bukayo Saka has been unveiled in Manchester.
+File photo of a giant mural in support of Marcus Rashford, Jadon Sancho and Bukayo Saka which was unveiled in Manchester.
 (Photo by Charlotte Tattersall/Getty Images)

 Dr Rakib Ehsan

 A wave of solidarity swept the nation as England’s multi-racial football team made its way to the Euro 2020 final.
 While the team just fell short in the final against Italy – losing on penalties – this youthful band of brothers delivered the country’s best showing in a major men’s footballing tournament for 55 years.

 Unfortunately, Marcus Rashford, Jadon Sancho, and Bukayo Saka – three incredibly courageous youngsters who missed their penalties – suffered a torrent of racial abuse on social media after the match.
 While some of this was undoubtedly from England ‘fans’, a notable portion of this abuse originated from foreign-based accounts.
 This has been overlooked by those who have sought to frame the appalling actions of hardcore-fringe bigots as representative of mainstream English public sentiments.

 While it is completely understandable for players to be defensive over their team-mates, Tyrone Mings’ attack on home secretary Priti Patel was ill-conceived and counter-productive.
 Accusing her of stoking the flames of racism, simply because she labelled ‘taking the knee’ as a form of gesture politics, was far-fetched.
 The home secretary is well within her right to question political expressions which are closely associated with BLM – a social movement linked to radical objectives such as reducing investment in police forces, along with various kinds of public disorder.